balazsan/ALS_NNs/README.md

 voxel_data:

 voxel_data.npz:
 4D-numpy arrays with voxel data for 2D and 3D-CNN.
 Numeric values represent the number of points within each voxel.
 Pre-augmented training data is used in 2D-CNN, augmentation carried out on-the-fly in 3D-CNN.
+The compressed file contains all voxel datasets (training (augmented), validation, test).

 ---------